 - Banff is the highest town (4,547ft above sea level) in Canada

-- The National Park alone has over 1,000 miles of hiking trails
+- The Banff National Park alone has over 1,000 miles of hiking trails

 - Banff National Park is a UNESCO World Heritage Site

-- Average temps in July are 60 degrees and all the way down to 12 degrees F in January
+- Average temperatures in July are 60 degrees F and all the way down to 12 degrees F in January

 - Have a very reliable car (you’ll be doing a lot of driving), or take a fully planned bus tour if you don’t wish to drive.

 What To Pack:

 - Warm clothes for the mornings and evenings (Find our PNW Packing List in this post!)

 - Layers for hiking